Do you carry a gun?

 Be honest.
 When is the last time that your certain death was prevented while snowmobiling in the backcountry because you had a handgun with you?
 I’d be amazed if one person could honestly answer yes to that question.

 I don’t buy any of these arguments for reasons why you MIGHT need to carry.
-There’s only one argument that I will listen to, and it is this—You carry a gun while snowmobiling in the backcountry because you WANT to.
+There’s only one argument that I will listen to, and it is this—you carry a gun while snowmobiling in the backcountry because you WANT to.

 And if that’s the case, then fill your boots.
 That’s your prerogative where laws permit, and it’s not my place to say otherwise.
 But there’s no need to fluff up a bunch of weak arguments that don’t make sense.
 Go ahead and own it.
-Just say you want to.